 When the shoulder is loose and slips out of place repeatedly, the condition is described as chronic shoulder instability.
 Chronic shoulder instability means your shoulder can dislocate during active movement or exercise.

-Some people are able to put their shoulder back themselves, but this isn’t recommended as further tearing or nerve injury can occur.
-A dislocation should ideally be reset by a medical professional who knows how to minimise risk of further injury to the shoulder.
+Some people can put their shoulder back themselves, but this isn’t recommended as further tearing or nerve injury can occur.
+A dislocation should ideally be reset by a medical professional who knows how to minimise the risk of further injury to the shoulder.

 Risk factors for shoulder dislocation

-Certain factors can put you at increased risk of a dislocation.
+Certain factors can put you at increased risk of dislocation.
 These include: